exercism/docs/mentoring/tips.md

 You can choose to not address it in hope that another mentor will pick it up, or it may serve as motivation to give the exercise a try yourself.
 One thing that may be helpful is to look at the submitted solution.
 It may use an approach that you hadn't thought of, and that approach may make solving the exercise more attractive to you.
-But, if you look at the code and are still not interested in solving the exercises, there is no harm done.
+But, if you look at the code and are still not interested in solving the exercise, there is no harm done.
 Just because you look at a mentoring request doesn't mean you have to click the "Start mentoring" button.

 [website-copy]: https://github.com/exercism/website-copy/tree/main/tracks